-Today, I clarify the rules for depositing these types of checks, how the top 10 banks handle these check deposits and how you can deal with rejected check deposits.
+Today, I clarify the rules for depositing these types of checks, how the top banks handle these check deposits, and how you can deal with rejected check deposits.

-Believe it or not, the way a check is written will have a significant effect on how you deposit a check written to multiple payees.
-(Don’t question it, there are laws under the Uniform Commercial Code that governs the rules for check deposits.)
+Believe it or not, how a check is written will significantly affect how you deposit a check written to multiple payees.
+(Don’t question it, there are laws under the Uniform Commercial Code that govern the rules for check deposits.)

-Let’s say that the payees are represented by “John” and “Jane” for these scenarios.
+For these scenarios, the payees are represented by “John” and “Jane”.

 - If the wording is ambiguous as to whom the check is written, any one of the payees can deposit the check.
 Essentially, if it isn’t clear, it follows the same rule as if the check is written to John “or” Jane.
 A common example is when the check is just written as payable to “John Jane.”